Characterizing the velocity anisotropy of the Milky Way's stellar halo: Kinematic anisotropy

 In this work, the samples were divided in bins of 1 kpc from 6 to 10 kpc, 2 kpc between 10 and 28 kpc, and 3 kpc for stars until 40 kpc.
 We kept the first and last two bins larger to avoid having fewer stars.
-The bins were chosen in order to detail the profile, enabling the detection of dips, and maintaining at least 100 stars per bin in the clean sample.
-The intervals and number of stars in both complete and clean sample are presented in Table \ref{tab:bins} in the Appendix \ref{ap:B}.
+The bins were chosen in order to detail the profile, while maintaining $\gtrsim100$ stars per bin after removing the structures.
+The distance intervals and corresponding median values for velocity dispersions in both complete and clean sample are presented in Table \ref{tab:bins} in the Appendix \ref{ap:B}.

 Figure \ref{fig:vel_disp} shows the profiles for the velocity and dispersion in each component for both samples.
-The median values of $r_{gc}$ in the bins set the x-axis position in the plot.
+The median values of the MC simulation are represented in the plot.
 The top panels show mean values of velocity for each bin in both samples.
 The most striking differences between the samples appear for tangential components.
-There is an increase in the polar component for the clean sample after 20 kpc, going from close to zero to $30 \ \rm km \, s^{-1}$.
-As most retrograde stars fall in the cuts for accreted structures, the clean sample shows a prograde rotation, with $v_{\phi}$ between 30 and $80 \ \rm km \, s^{-1}$ for all Galactocentric radii.
+There is an increase in the polar component for the clean sample after 20 kpc, going from close to zero to $36 \ \rm km \, s^{-1}$.
+As most retrograde stars fall in the cuts for accreted structures, the clean sample shows a prograde rotation, with $v_{\phi}$ between $37 \ \rm km \, s^{-1}$ and $68 \ \rm km \, s^{-1}$ for all Galactocentric radii.

 The bottom panels in Figure \ref{fig:vel_disp} present the velocity dispersion profiles.
-We consider the uncertainty for $\sigma_i$ as $\frac{\sigma_i}{2 \sqrt{N}}$, being $N$ the number of stars in the distance interval.
-In the complete sample (black thin line), all profiles show a transition at $\sim 25$ kpc.
-The dispersion for all velocity components decrease between 10 and 25 kpc.
-After that, the radial dispersion remains almost constant around $102 \ \rm km \, s^{-1}$, and the polar/azimuthal component rise from $90/80 \ \rm km \, s^{-1}$ to $120/115 \ \rm km \, s^{-1}$.
-For the clean sample (blue thick line), the radial velocity dispersion is lower than the observed with the complete sample within 10 kpc, with $\sigma_r = 95 \ \rm km \, s^{-1}$, increasing to $\sigma_r = 150 \ \rm km \, s^{-1}$.
-The profiles decrease smoothly and become approximately constant at 35 kpc.
-An increase in the polar velocity component is observed beyond 35 kpc, while the azimuthal component remains approximately constant around $65 \ \rm km \, s^{-1}$.
+In the complete sample (black thin line), all velocity components show a pronounced transition.
+To determine the distance at which the trends change, we used a segmented linear regression performed with \texttt{piecewise-segmented} Python package \citep{Pilgrim2021}, taking into account the Bayesian information criterion \citep[BIC;][]{bic} to define the number of breaks.
+The slopes and breaks measured are presented in Table \ref{tab:slop} in the Appendix \ref{ap:B}.
+We find a breakpoint at 23 kpc for $\sigma_r$, which marks a transition between a sharp and a shallow decline.
+On the other hand, for $\sigma_\theta$, the profile changes from a negative to a positive slope at 21 kpc.
+The tangential component $\sigma_\phi$ presents two breaks, at 11 and 29 kpc, defining a region where the profile remains nearly flat between an inner decline and an outer rise.